 Cheap RV rentals with unlimited mileage can easily be found on RVshare.
 When searching for RVs on their website, you can filter results to only show rentals with unlimited mileage.

 Determining the Perfect RV Rental for You

-There are several varieties of recreational vehicles that are on the market today.
-They range from small travel trailers that basically act as a bedroom on wheels all the way up to luxury Class A motorhomes that can be decked out with full-size kitchens, bathrooms, and beds.
+Several varieties of recreational vehicles are on the market today.
+They range from small travel trailers that basically act as a bedroom on wheels up to luxury Class A motorhomes that can be decked out with full-size kitchens, bathrooms, and beds.

 A recreational vehicle can be classified into two main categories: drivables and towables.
-Each type has its own benefits and drawbacks.
-Let’s get into the various RV varieties to determine which RV rental option is best for you.
+Each type has its benefits and drawbacks.
+Let’s explore the various RV varieties to determine which RV rental option is best for you.

-Drivables, more commonly referred to as motorhomes, are the simplest form of RV rentals because you can basically just get in and go.
-Some people prefer motorhome rentals because they offer the most variety in terms of amenities, and it eliminates the need to hitch something onto your own personal car.
-There’s also no set-up required once you get to the campsite, so your motorhome is completely ready to become your home away from home.
+Drivables, more commonly referred to as motorhomes, are the simplest form of RV rentals because you can get in and go.
+Some people prefer motorhome rentals because they offer the most variety in terms of amenities, and it eliminates the need to hitch something onto your car.
+No set-up is required once you get to the campsite, so your motorhome is completely ready to become your home away from home.

 There are three main types of drivables: Class A, Class B, and Class C. Class A motorhomes are the largest and often feature the swankiest finishes and amenities.

-Class B motorhomes are often referred to as camper vans and are smaller RVs compared to Class A and Class C vehicles.
+Class B motorhomes are often called camper vans and are smaller RVs compared to Class A and Class C vehicles.
 Class C motorhomes vary in size and can often offer the same amenities as Class A motorhomes at a cheaper price.

 In order to rent a Class A or Class C motorhome, you should be comfortable driving a large vehicle.
 Most states do not require a special license to operate a Class C motorhome unless it’s massive.
 Make sure to check your state’s requirements before continuing on your RV rental journey.